-Change in the NAV Per Share Due To
+Change i Per Sha

-ncrease of 25 bps
+Increase of 25 bps

 Capitalization rates \$ 0.83 \$ (0.76)

 Discount rates \$ 0.53 \$ (0.52)

 Restrictions on Ownership and Transfer

 Our charter, subject to certain exceptions, contains certain restrictions on the number of shares of our stock that a person may own.
 Our charter contains a stock ownership limit which prohibits any person, unless exempted by our Board of Directors, from acquiring or holding, directly or indirectly, applying attribution rules under the Code, shares of stock in excess of 9.8% in number of shares or value, whichever is more restrictive, of the aggregate of the outstanding shares of our stock or 9.8% of the number of shares or value, whichever is more restrictive, of the shares of our outstanding stock.